OpenAPITools/openapi-style-validator/CONTRIBUTING.md

 ### Tips
 - Smaller changes are easier to review
-- [Optional] For bug fixes, provide a OpenAPI Spec to repeat the issue so that the reviewer can use it to confirm the fix
+- [Optional] For bug fixes, provide an OpenAPI Spec to repeat the issue so that the reviewer can use it to confirm the fix
 - Add test case(s) to cover the change
 - Make sure test cases passed after the change.
 All tests run after a PR is created or modified.
-- File a PR with meaningful title, description and commit messages.
+- File a PR with a meaningful title, description and commit messages.
 - To close an issue (e.g. issue 1542) automatically after a PR is merged, use keywords "fix", "close", "resolve" in the PR description, e.g. `fix #1542`.
 (Ref: [closing issues using keywords](https://help.github.com/articles/closing-issues-using-keywords/))